Formation of the United Kingdom: Modern devolution

-The Assembly has authority to legislate in a field of competences known as "transferred matters".
+Each devolved body has the authority to legislate in a field of competences known as "transferred matters" or "devolved matters".
 These matters include any competence not explicitly retained by the Parliament at Westminster.
-Powers reserved by Westminster are divided into "excepted matters", which it retains indefinitely, and "reserved matters", which may be transferred to the competence of the Northern Ireland Assembly at a future date.
+Powers reserved by Westminster are divided into "excepted matters", which it retains indefinitely, and "reserved matters", which may be transferred to the competence of the devolved bodies at a future date.